fionakolbinger/fionakolbinger.github.io/_pages/team.md

   <img src="/assets/img/stevenkiss.jpeg">
   <div class="team-member-info">
     <h4>Steven Kiss</h4>
     <p>Steven is a Computer Science student at Purdue University with a concentration in Machine Intelligence and a minor in Mathematics.
 Building on years of experience in computational data analysis, his research in our lab currently focuses on the prediction of clinical outcomes after pancreatic surgery from multimodal preoperative data.
-Steven joined the team in 2025.</p>
+Steven joined the team in August 2025.</p>
   </div>
 </div>